-In order to gain access into the Level 1 Skateboarding Course, the following items must be complete and recieved at SbA:
+In order to gain access into the Level 1 Skateboarding Course, the following items must be complete and received at SBA:

 - Proof of your application-in-process for both ‘Working With Children’s Check’ and ‘Australian Business Number’ sent to [email protected]

-In the course, there is one means of assessment.
-A competency-based criteria (Coach Competency Matrix) will be used to assess whether candidates are competent as a Level 1 Skateboarding Coach.
+In the course, there are one means of assessment.
+A competency-based criterion (Coach Competency Matrix) will be used to assess whether candidates are competent as a Level 1 Skateboarding Coach.